zigbang/react-native-tuya/README.md

 # @volst/react-native-tuya

-This is a fork of [TuyaInc/tuyasmart-home-sdk-react-native](https://github.com/TuyaInc/tuyasmart-home-sdk-react-native), fixing a lot of issues we came across.
+This is a fork of [TuyaInc/tuyasmart-home-sdk-react-native](https://github.com/TuyaInc/tuyasmart-home-sdk-react-native), fixing a lot of issues we came across and a better install guide.
 It also uses TypeScript.
+We use it currently in multiple projects for clients and it is stable.

 Some features are not implemented, feel free to send a PR for those missing features.
+Unfortunately there is no demo yet

 ## Feature Overview